 EIGHT WEEKS BEFORE YOUR WEDDING

-I will provide you with a Wedding Questionnaire form to fill out with all your wedding details including locations, family members, special wedding day events, timelines, group photos, vendors and much more.
+I will provide you with a Wedding Questionnaire form to fill out with all your wedding details including locations, special wedding day events, timelines, group photos, vendors and much more.
 This information will ensure we are all on the same page for an unforgettable and stress-free event!

 Little things mean so much..........

 So many things are special about your wedding day.
 While they may seem like small details, the unassuming broach on your wedding dress may have been from your grandmother.
 Those shoes with the delicate pearl buttons may have been your mother’s.
 These are the smaller, sometimes unnoticed details that tell the story of your special day, that I document for you.
-Whether it’s your bouquet or your passion for flying or your something blue, it’s all a part of your distinct personality as a couple, an expression of who you are as you embark on the next chapter.
+Whether it’s your bouquet or a passion for flying or the something blue, it’s all a part of your distinct personality as a couple, an expression of who you are as you embark on the next chapter.